 plants for low-water gardens.

 Exceptionally cold-tolerant varieties of Salvia darcyi (Mexican Sage) and Salvia microphylla (Mountain Sage) are rare.
-This floriferous cross of the two species tolerates winter chill down to -20 degrees F.
+This floriferous cross of the two species tolerates winter chill down to -20 degrees F in dry climate areas.

 Unlike Plant Select's equally cold-resistant S. darcyi 'Vermilion Bluffs', which blooms most heavily from late summer to fall, Windwalker® Royal Red Salvia begins flowering in June.
 Burgundy calyxes and stems support its blood-red flowers and contrast dramatically with mid-green foliage.
 Both plants are native to the American Southwest and Mexico.